-As a commonly prescribed medical marijuana strain, it offers relief for muscle spasms and tremors, making it perhaps an ideal option for patients with Parkinson’s disease.
+As a commonly prescribed medical cannabis strain, it offers relief for muscle spasms and tremors, making it perhaps an ideal option for patients with Parkinson’s disease.
 It acts by increasing the dopamine levels widely associated with Parkinson’s disease.

 7. Different Consumption Methods of Medical Marijuana

 A medical marijuana doctor will recommend specific methods for different strains to address the varying needs of each medical condition.
 As such, you’ll have a particular routine you can use to consume medical marijuana to maximize its benefits.

 These methods vary from oral edibles and topicals to smoking and vaporizing.
 Even though all are equally effective, your physician recommends a consumption approach as per your condition to avoid discomfort.